AnanyDhamija/CS204-RISC-V-Assembler/README.md

     ```bash
     ./a.out
     ```
-4. You are ready with machine code in `output.mc` file, which includes the memory segment as well.
+4. You are ready with machine code in `test.mc` file, which includes the memory segment as well.

 ### Running locally on device after downloading the files:
-- You must keep input.asm and main.cpp in the same folder and then run main.cpp.
+- You must keep test.asm and main.cpp in the same folder and then run main.cpp.
-- The output will be generated in the file named output.mc.
+- The output will be generated in the file named test.mc.